 BRETT McCORMACK is an American contemporary artist based in New York City.
 Raised in rural Maine, his fascination with natural details and systems has influenced his artistic life from an early age.
-The artist’s vast range of work has been seen in galleries, private collections, and publications all over the world in the form of murals, paintings, sculptures and decorative arts.
+The artist’s vast range of work has been seen in museums, galleries, private collections, and publications all over the world in the form of murals, paintings, sculptures and decorative arts.

 Creating natural forms by hand-manipulating paper has become a focused passion after much encouragement from British Designer, Selina van der Geest.
 Brett’s first solo paper exhibition, Birds of a Feather, was hosted by van der Geest in 2013.